coldclimate/omnomfrickinnom/content/blog/2020-11-12-autumn-traybake.markdown

 * Toss all the veg in olive oil
 * Pile everything into a non-stick oven tray
 * Sprinkle the fennel and mustard seeds
-* Bake for around 30 minutes or until everything looks cripsy on the top
+* Bake for around 30 minutes or until everything looks crispy on the top
-* Pile on plates with sourkraut on the side (and some mustard)
+* Pile on plates with sauerkraut on the side (and some mustard)

 ## Result